Ziiics/Cloud_Projects/Project02-TwoTierInfrastructure/Readme.md

 DESCRIBE table_name;      # show what is inside the table. like the type, etc
 ```

+14. Add your database.
+I built MySQL database using Python.
+Utilize boto3 to get the SecureString password from Parameter store, and using Flask as microservice to get obejct from the database.
+  *Add my code here once it is done*

 ### 🔐 Security Design
 - EC2 Security Group